valekuro/stargazers/README.md

 # Overview
 Stargazers project is a mobile application that allows you to get the list of users who have added a certain repository to their favourite.
 The application is realized using React Native with Typescript.

+# Preliminary considerations
+Based on the specifications provided to me and my personal experience, I will draft some User Stories that will usefull to make some technical considerations.
+User Story consists of a short description written from user's point of view, with natural language.
+US1.
+As a user I want to get repositories related to a certain username so I can choose one of the available repositories.
+US.2 As a user I want to see if there is some error so I can understand that something went wrong.
+US.3 As a user I want the list of stargazers so I can see the stargazers user.
+Thanks to user stories, it is possible to understand how to proceed at a technical level.
+If the system provides the user with a list of repositories for a specific username, it reduces the possibility of data entry errors.
+Similarly, the user wants to be informed if there is any error that hinders the search for stargazers.
+Once the list of stargazers is obtained, the user wants to make sure if the entered username really belongs to the intended user being searched.
+For this reason, an information summary of the searched username is necessary.
+The user may be interested in both viewing the stargazers in a detailed manner and obtaining a total number of stargazers.
+Finally, the user must be notified if there are no stargazers for that repository of the particular username.

 # Libraries
 The following libraries are used for this application: